ValerieHMoore/rails_project_sandwich_platter_js/README.md

 This application was built using Ruby on Rails 5 and free photos from Unsplash.com.

 Photo Credits:
-Homepage/index: Photo by OLA Mishchenko on Unsplash Sandwich create/edit view: Photo by Elli O. on Unsplash Grilled sandwiches view: Photo by Asnim Asnim on Unsplash Open-faced sandwiches view: Photo by Anna Pelzer on Unsplash Big sandwich on users new page: Photo by Eaters Collective on Unsplash Sandwich show page: Photo by Eaters Collective on Unsplash
+Homepage/index: Photo by OLA Mishchenko on Unsplash.
+Sandwich create/edit view: Photo by Elli O. on Unsplash.
+Grilled sandwiches view: Photo by Asnim Asnim on Unsplash.
+Open-faced sandwiches view: Photo by Anna Pelzer on Unsplash.
+Big sandwich on users new page: Photo by Eaters Collective on Unsplash.
+Sandwich show page: Photo by Eaters Collective on Unsplash.

 Install Instructions:
 To install this app, fork and clone from GitHub.